euphorie/osha.oiradoc/docs/manuals/editor2.rst

     *Publish confirmation message*

 From now on, the public can view and complete your OiRA tool.
 In case of a new OiRA tool, contact the OiRA team at EU-OSHA at least two weeks before you publish the tool.
 This way EU-OSHA can ensure that your tool will be included on the OiRA project site (http://www.oiraproject.eu).
-You don't have to notify the OiRA team when you have updated the OiRA tool.
+You don’t have to notify the OiRA team when you have done minor updates and published again the same OiRA tool.

 .. _measures-in-place: